Bienvenue Nguiambi: Life

 On 18 January 2021 he kidnapped six Congolese fishermen, including two minors aged 10 and 14 near Pito island.
 While transferring them to Yehou, one of them named Gbeto Verekota managed to escape.
 He said that he was tortured together with his brother and they broke his arm.
 He reportedly demanded 500.000 CFA Francs in ransom for each victim.
 Congolese army managed to free them a few days later.

 On 16 July 2022 FACA soldiers based in Mobaye attacked his base with a gunboat.
 His fighters fired at them, after which soldiers fired back.
 He managed to flee, but one of his fighters was killed.
 His father was arrested as well as his older brother who was arrested next day after going to Mobaye.
 In early August he sent a declaration to local authorities supporting freedom of movement on Oubangui river.
 Following correspondence with the subprefect of Zangba on 29 August he decided to meet with his authorities in Mafounga village.
 He handed over 40 AK-47s, one anti-tank grenade; two outfits, 49 pieces of AK ammo as well as five empty magazines.
 However he refused to surrender or fully disarm due to persistent threat from UPC rebels in the region.
+In August 2025 it was reported that his fighters were disarmed and dissatisfied with lack of integration into the army.